oracle-livelabs/apex/apex-professional-hol3/1-creating-a-db-application.md

 ## Task 4: Add Multiple Reports

+Reports provide detailed views of data in your application.
+In this task, you will add multiple report pages to display various data sets like customers, stores, and products.
+This allows you to organize data and make it accessible to the app's administrators.

 1. On the **Create an Application** page, click **Add Page**.

     ![Click Add Page](./images/add-page1.png " ")